Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 ## 2. Manual Migration Process
-Prerequisite is that the WordPress on Linux Azure App Service must have been created with an appropriate hosting plan from here: [WordPress on Linux App Service](./https://portal.azure.com/#create/WordPress.WordPress).
+The prerequisite is that the WordPress on Linux Azure App Service must have been created with an appropriate hosting plan from here: [WordPress on Linux App Service](./https://portal.azure.com/#create/WordPress.WordPress).

 1. Download the wp-content folder from the source site.